chrisdale44/leaflet-smooth-zoom/README.md

 # leaflet-smooth-zoom

-Add smooth zooming to LeafletJS, rather than default staggered zooming
+Add smooth zooming to LeafletJS by overriding the default staggered zoom

 ## Installation